dspace-group/dsV2Gshark/README.md

 ## Limitations
 - ISO 15118-20 is not fully supported yet
+    - some BPT messages are not fully decoded
 - Live TLS decryption is only supported for TLS 1.2
+- Filter buttons and color filters are only available if you use the installer

 ## Support
 - If you encounter any problems, feel free to open an issue or contact us at support@dSPACE.de